 Or you could always go back another day.
 HomeGoods continuously gets new shipments several times a week, so it’s wise to make friends with the manager or store employees to find out which days of the week your stores get shipments.

 Pro Tip: When it comes to shopping at HomeGoods, those in the know suggest avoiding weekends when it is super busy and Mondays when they are recovering from the weekend.
 It is also wise to shop around lunchtime rather than mornings, so employees have enough time to put out new stock.

 Save When You Shop Online

-HomeGoods will save you beaucoup bucks when you shop in its brick-and-mortar stores, and Capital One Shopping will save you some serious scratch when you shop online.
+HomeGoods will save you beaucoup bucks when you shop in its brick-and-mortar stores, and Capital One Shopping can save you some serious cash when you shop online.

-Never waste time again searching the internet for coupon codes that don’t work.
+Stop wasting time searching the internet for coupon codes that don’t work.
 Instead, download the free Capital One Shopping browser extension that will automatically find and apply legit coupon codes.
-It will also alert you to Capital One Credits opportunities that can be redeemed for free gift cards to your favorite stores.
+It will also alert you to Capital One Shopping Rewards opportunities that can be redeemed for free gift cards to your favorite stores.
 Plus, when you shop Amazon, Capital One Shopping will compare prices against the biggest retailers on the internet so you can see if you are getting a deal.